Terrasafe

 - Any information on previously proposed designs involving other methods.

-As more and more clients requested provision of site supervision and professional indemnity insurance, Terrasafe added this additional service to its portfolio.
-The cost for the extra assistance will naturally be higher and is based on a percentage of the Terraforce project value.
-Currently it will only be available for installations that can feasibly be managed from Cape Town, but in time may be extended to other centres in South Africa and overseas, in association with engineers that are based near those sites.
+Currently, these will only be available for installations that can feasibly be managed from Cape Town, but in time may be extended to other centres in South Africa and overseas, in association with engineers that are based near those sites.

 Quality Assurance